-The Outsourcing Qualification Committee is led by the Outsourcing Director.
+At the level of CNP Assurances, the Outsourcing Qualification Committee is led by the Outsourcing Director.
 Its members include:

-- the head of operational risks and internal control (Group Risk department); - ▶ the head of the business law unit (Group Legal department); - the Group Chief Compliance Officer; - the Data Protection Officer; - the head of the crisis management and business continuity unit; - ▶ the information systems security manager; and - depending on the issues covered, the head of the business unit or the Group function concerned.
+- the head of operational risks and internal control (Group Risk department); - the head of the business law unit (Group Legal department); - ▶ the Group Chief Compliance Officer; - the Data Protection Officer; - the head of the crisis management and business continuity unit; - the information systems security manager; and - ▶ depending on the issues covered, the head of the business unit or the Group function concerned.